 In honor of September being Pet Health Insurance Month, we’re featuring stories of real life Pets Best customers.
 Today we meet Veronique, and her German Shepard, Baron.

 A few years ago, something prompted me to research pet insurance.
 There wasn’t anything wrong with my pet, but I thought it could be a good thing to have just in case.
 I went online and was actually surprised to have found multiple providers of pet insurance, I had no idea it was so popular.
 In my search, I found Pets Best and gave them a call.
 Once I received a quote, I was shocked at how reasonable and affordable their coverage was.
 The price and the friendly customer service is why I instantly enrolled my pet, and thank God I did.

 It was about 6-8 months after I received health insurance for my dog Baron, when he started limping.
 At first, I thought it was something minor that would go away after a few days, but in fact, it got worse.
 When I took him to the veterinarian, they said he had torn his ACL and would require surgery.
 At the time, I hadn’t had insurance long enough to cover the operation, but when Baron unfortunately tore his other ACL a year later, Pets Best came to my rescue.
 He recovered exceptionally well from both operations.

-By Dr. Marc, a veterinarian and writer for Pets Best, a pet insurance agency for dogs and cats.
+Dr. Marc is a veterinarian and writer for Pets Best, a dog insurance and cat insurance agency.